Software Licensing & Development Disputes

 Unknown Software Author

-If the software’s creator isn’t clear, you risk infringement claims or challenges to your right to use or modify the product.
+Where the software's creator is not clearly identified, the client faces the risk of infringement claims or challenges to their right to use the product.

 License Term Changes